jmichel7/FinitePosets.jl/README.md

 This  package deals with  finite posets.

-There  are two kinds of  posets.
+There  are two types of  posets.
 A "canonical poset"  or `CPoset` is on the elements  `1:n`  where  `n=length(P)`.
-A  `Poset`  is  on  a given list of elements  which may be of any type.
-A `Poset` contains internally a`CPoset` working  on  the  indices  of  the  elements,  which is more efficient than working  with  the  elements  themselves.
-Similarly  for  efficiency  many functions  work with the  `CPoset` by transformeing  their input to indices and their output to elements.
+A  `Poset`  is  on  a given list of elements  which can be of any type.
+A `Poset` internally contains a`CPoset` which  works on the indices  of the elements, which  is more efficient than working  with the elements themselves.
+For efficiency, many functions work on  the internal `CPoset` by transforming  their input to indices and their output to elements.

 A  `CPoset` has the field: